 The conceptual effect of these additional scale mappings is to make the variation along an axis less linear.
 Values change linearly within each segment, but additional segments make the way that values change across the entire axis range less linear overall.
 The effect might also be described as compressing some portions of the scale while making other portions less compressed.

-The visual effects of additional axis-value mappings in the 'avar' table is seen in how glyph outlines change as the user-scale values for an axis change.
-The same amount of change in the user-scale value may correspond to a subtle change in glyph outlines in one portion of the axis range, but more dramatic changes in the glyph outlines in another portion of the axis range.
+The visual effects of additional axis-value mappings in the 'avar' table are seen in how glyph outlines or other visual elements change as the user-scale values for an axis change.
+The same amount of change in the user-scale value may correspond to a subtle visual change in one portion of the axis range, but more dramatic changes in another portion of the axis range.

-Note that it may be possible to achieve the same or similar effects by adding glyph variation data for additional regions of the variation space.
+Note that it may be possible to achieve the same or similar effects by adding variation data for additional regions of the variation space.
 That approach requires more work and more font data, however, and tedious design iteration may be needed to obtain the desired results.
 The 'avar' table may provide a simple and light-weight way to achieve a particular effect.

-Note also that the variation data created by the font designer will also have a significant effect on whether user-scale values and glyph outlines change uniformly.
-When an 'avar' table is used, the 'avar' table and the glyph variation data (for TrueType or CFF2) are both factors in the variation behavior that the user will see.
+Note also that the variation data created by the font designer will also have a significant effect on whether user-scale values and visual elements change uniformly.
+When an 'avar' table is used, the 'avar' table and the variation data are both factors in the variation behavior that the user will see.

 Table formats